Category Archives: Poems

 Of dusted streets and deserted schools

-The names try hard to make up the difference.
+Names try hard to make up the gap.

 Refugees

-What does it mean to be violently displaced?
-Your roots cut.
+What does it mean to be violently displaced– roots cut?

 To become nameless; faceless as you blend into a sea of faces

 around you.
-What does it mean that your home is no longer safe?
+What does it mean when home is no longer safe?

-your house flattened, your family killed?
+house flattened, families killed?
 What does it mean

-to walk a thousand miles, cross borders, and take refuge?
+to walk a thousand miles, cross borders, seek refuge?

-Memories vanish as you struggle to stay alive at dark.
+Memories fade as you struggle to stay alive in the dark.

 Indefinitely postponing your medical needs.

-No phone calls to make or emails to send.
+No calls to make, no emails to send.

-No papers to read or news to watch.
+No papers to read, no news to watch.

 You are the headline; the show others are watching.

-What does it mean to survive a war?
+What does it mean to survive war?
 To be denied entry?

-I wish to never know.
-I can’t even ask a refugee to tell me.
+I hope to never know.
+I cannot even ask.

 The Cover